Skip to main content

 How to Apply

 We welcome applicants from all campuses and programs, including adjunct instructors and graduate student instructors.
 The application involves summarizing your project idea, goals, and any steps taken so far (no prior work on the project is necessary).
 The application should take approximately 10 minutes to complete.
+Apply by October 20.

 Topic Areas and Project Examples

-Although the EdTech Fellows program is open to projects on all topics, during the 2025-26 program we will give priority to the following topics:
+Although the EdTech Fellows program is open to projects on all topics, during the 2025-26 program, we will give priority to the following topics:

-Examples of Past Projects
+Examples of AI-Enhanced Assignments

 Educational Technology Fellows